cacophony-wj/servitium/README.md

 You should see a message up there that reads "Hunter's Pride Enabled."

 **IF YOU ARE PLAYING SERVITIUM OWS:** The process to develop your Succubus / Incubus form can be a bit involved.
 [Refer to this document.](https://github.com/cacophony-wj/servitium/blob/main/Succubus-Form.md)

-**IF YOU FIND YOU ARE NOT HORNY:** Or just want to turn off the sex and play _Skyrim_ for awhile, run the "XXX OFF" MCM Recording.
-To re-enable the sex, you will need to run "RUN ME" followed by "XXX ON."

 ## Updating the Modlist